EdisonAliu1/Bank_system/README.md

 ## Dependencies

-- Java Development Kit (JDK): Ensure that you have Java installed on your system.
+- Java Development Kit (JDK 19.0.1 or later): Ensure that you have Java installed on your system.
+This project is developed using JDK 19.0.1.
 - IntelliJ IDEA (or any Java IDE): The project is developed using IntelliJ IDEA, but you can use any Java IDE of your choice.